AlanCT-MLe/Forecast-Time-Series/README.md

 ![Time Series Banner](banner.png)

 ## 📌 1.
 Introduction
-This repository contains four lab assignments from a graduate-level **Time Series Analysis and Machine Learning** course.
+This repository contains four lab assignments from a graduate-level **Time Series Analysis and Machine Learning** course at Linköping University.
 Each lab focuses on different aspects of modeling, analyzing, and predicting time series data, ranging from **classical statistical methods** to **deep learning approaches**.
 The labs progressively build an understanding of time series fundamentals, linear models, state-space representations, and recurrent neural networks.